 Standford’s Phil Zimbardo’s TED talk on context in a violent environment — question for you — do you think that such behavior would exist if people saw people as humans with inherent value and unlimited potential or do they HAVE to see people within a hierarchy and judgement of good/bad to treat others with such inhumanity?
 Which basic human needs do you think the abusers are trying to fill with such behavior?

-Dishonesty as a slippery slope by Dan Ariely — question for you — if people were treated with respect and dignity at work, would they cheat and wait until 9:01pm to order food and leave the office or is that behavior a reaction to the way they’re treated; so, they rationalize taking things from the company while still staying within the “rules.”
+More questions for you — if people were treated with respect and dignity at the offices Dan talks about, do you think that they’d wait until 9:01pm to order food and then leave the office or is that behavior a reaction to the way they’re treated?
+If they were treated with respect, would they do that or is a compensation for feeling badly and wanting to “get even”?
 On another point in the video with the woman with cancer, what is she assuming (about herself, her children, honesty, their emotions, her emotions, etc) when she wonders if she should tell her children at once or slowly?
-If she assumed that honesty was more important and that, as a family, they could handle the news, what might she conclude?
+If she assumed that honesty was important and that, as a family, they could handle the news, what might she conclude differently?

 An article named, “A Little Guide on Emotions”